Pipeline

 Addressing the acute energy crisis

 The global impact of stroke is staggering.
-It’s the #1 cause of disability and the #2 cause of death worldwide, with an estimated global cost of $890 billion.1 Over 160 million years of healthy lives are lost each year to ischemic stroke-related death and disability.1 Caregivers are also affected, and often experience physical challenges in caring for their loved ones, as well as depression, anxiety, social isolation, and financial burden.2,3
+It’s the #1 cause of disability and the #2 cause of death worldwide, with an estimated global cost of $890 billion.1 Over 160 million years of healthy lives are lost each year to ischemic stroke-related death and disability.1 Caregivers are also affected, and often experience physical challenges in caring for their loved ones, as well as depression, anxiety, social isolation, and a high financial burden.2,3

 There is a significant unmet need for more effective stroke therapies